Wine Country: Tourism

 The Wine Country has undergone a boom in tourism.
 In 1975 there were only 25 Napa Valley wineries; today there are well over 800 wineries in Napa and Sonoma Counties.
 Tourists come to the region not only for wine tasting, but also for hiking, bicycling, hot air ballooning, and historic sites, as well as the extensive culinary choices.

 Numerous notable chefs and restaurateurs are present in the Wine Country, including Thomas Keller, John Ash, and Sondra Bernstein.
 Besides the obvious winery attractions, the Wine Country is known for the Sonoma County coastline along the Pacific Ocean, the Russian River valley, redwoods, hot spring baths, petrified forests and other natural areas.

 The Wine Country tourism boom has its downside, exemplified by traffic congestion on State Route 29, particularly on summer weekends, when the number of tourists often exceeds the carrying capacity of the road.
-The Napa Valley is also experiencing pressures for increased urbanization and roadway upgrading.
+The Napa Valley is also experiencing pressures for increased urbanization and roadway upgrades.
 There have also been issues related to regulating home sharing.
 After a boom in residents renting rooms in private homes, the city government of Napa was forced to require any Napa Airbnb properties to register.